Build Your Brand, Feed the Machine

 None of this would be quite so damaging to independent artists if the institutions designed to support them had not, over the same period, embedded social media metrics into their assessment frameworks as a primary indicator of artistic viability.

-The question of what replaces social media as an arts marketing strategy is less complicated than it is sometimes made to appear, because the answer is largely what existed before social media and continued to exist alongside it for artists who never abandoned it: genuine community engagement, local relationships, live music, independent radio, direct artist-to-fan communication through channels that the artist owns and that do not extract a rent in the form of algorithmic compliance.
+The question of what replaces social media as an arts marketing strategy is less complicated than it is sometimes made to appear, because the answer is largely what existed before social media and continued to exist alongside it for artists who never abandoned it: genuine community engagement, local relationships, live music, independent radio, direct artist-to-fan communication through channels the artist owns and that don't extract a rent in the form of algorithmic compliance.

 The artists who will build the next version of the independent music sector are mostly not the ones with the largest follower counts.
 They are the ones who kept building genuine relationships with real people in real places, kept making work that mattered to specific communities, and declined to spend the last decade performing for algorithms that, as it turns out, were not performing for them.